 - sleep disturbances, concentration problems, or regressive behavior (bed wetting, thumb sucking).

 A Des Moines dog bite lawyer might be able to help you get the compensation you need to help your child recover physically and emotionally from the dog attack in Iowa.
-You might be eligible for compensation for current and future medical expenses, pain and suffering and time you missed from work to care for your child.
+You might be eligible for compensation for current and future medical expenses, pain and suffering and the time you missed from work to care for your child.

 Contacting a Des Moines Dog Bite Lawyer